 Competitor analysis also gives us insight into gaps in the market, untapped opportunities and helps us to predict consumer trends so that we can get ahead of our competitors.
 In other words – an offensive strategy.

-We have compiled a list of four tools that you can use individually or together for comprehensive competitor analysis.
+We have compiled a list of ten tools that you can use individually or together for comprehensive competitor analysis.

 Similarweb is a great free resource to get you started.
 It measures websites based on the amount and type of traffic they receive (organic or paid search, social media etc) and ranks each of them against all other websites in the world.

 It also shows data on referrals, both backlinks (other websites that link to the website being analysed) and outbound links (websites that the site being analysed links out to).